CorrLinks Guide: Complete Overview & Usage Tips

 CorrLinks is a private company that operates the Trust Fund Limited Inmate Computer System (TRULINCS).
 This system allows federal inmates to send and receive email messages.
 It does not provide unrestricted access of the internet to inmates.
 Rather, it is a closely monitored electronic mail option for communicating with inmates who have access to it.
+CorrLinks can be accessed from a computer or mobile device.
 It is not surprising that many of our users access the CorrLink’s website and app each day.
 We are asked questions about this service every day, and we have done our best to address some of our most frequently asked questions about CorrLinks below.

 Frequently Asked Questions About CorrLinks:

-To begin using CorrLinks, you will first need to register.
+To begin using CorrLinks, you will first need to register and sign in.

 CorrLinks will not be able to personally assist you with this, but their system will allow you to reset your password.